samaresh03/SAMARESH_EC22B1063/README.md

 - [ ] Kubernetes deployment
 - [ ] REST API authentication

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 MIT License - See LICENSE file for details

-## Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review the logs in `data/app.log`
-3. Open an issue with detailed information

-## Disclaimer

-This tool is for educational and research purposes.
-It is not financial advice.
-Always conduct thorough testing and risk management before deploying any trading strategy.
-Past performance does not guarantee future results.